obsidiansystems/obelisk/lib/route/docs/introduction.md

 This modularity allows you to package entire route structures and their functionality into a standalone Haskell package that other people can import and use.
 Plugging it into their route structure _where it makes sense for their application_.

+It's important to note here that when using your routes in their application, they could leverage the abstract definition of your routes and substitute their own encoding.
+This would allow them to replace functionality provided by your routes as per their needs without breaking existing links.

 If you have repeated functionality in your application you could abstract out the differences and package the similarities, routes and all!